sermons/ambition/slides/slides.md

 ---
 <!-- .slide: data-background="white" -->
-# Have I experienced the satisfaction of a "job well done"?
+# Have I had the satisfaction of a "job well done"?

 ---
 <!-- .slide: <%= bg("unsplash-URmkfvtK3Qw-freeway.jpg") %> class="outline" -->